 Did You Know?
-Beaumont Transit Offers Door-to Door-Transportation for Senior Citizens and the Disabled
+Beaumont Transit Offers Door-to Door-Transportation for the Disabled

 The new Zip fleet was upgraded with amenities and features like folding chairs to allow more room for wheelchairs and kneeling ramps for increased accessibility on the public buses.
 Our goal is to provide every citizen access to public transportation, but if the normal buses are still a challenge, there is another solution.

-Beaumont offers door-to-door transportation for senior citizens and individuals who are unable to independently use the public fixed-route buses due to a physical or mental disability.
+Beaumont offers door-to-door transportation for individuals who are unable to independently use the public fixed-route buses due to a physical or mental disability.
 That definition is very broad and includes everything from mobility to cognitive impairments.

 What are Zip Paratransit Vans and How Can They Benefit You?